 For the past two weeks, I've been posting about loopholes.
-I've made a study of loopholes as part of my research for my next book, Before and After, about habit-formation.
-(If you want to be notified when the book is available for pre-order, sign up here.)
+I've made a study of loopholes as part of my research for my next book, Better Than Before, about habit-formation.

 I identify twenty-one strategies of habit-formation, and one is the Strategy of Loophole-Rejecting (I just changed the name from "Loophole-Spotting," because I realized that the point of using this strategy is to identify and reject loopholes.
 Or do you like the original name better?)